masoudtabatabaei/vanilla-js-countdown-timer/README.md

 # Simple Countdown Timer

-- developed using <code>Vanilla-js</code>
+- Developed using <code>Vanilla-js</code>
-- set arbitrary time is format hours/minutes/seconds then start
+- Set arbitrary time is format hours/minutes/seconds then start
-- has functionality such as Start / Stop / Resume / Reset
+- Has functionality such as Start / Stop / Resume / Reset
+- There is a progress bar to show better elapsed time!